 My first impression of the set was that Maison Close use utterly gorgeous packaging – each garment comes in its own purple and gold branded box and is wrapped in tissue paper.
 The actual set is very flirty and feminine – the combination of delicate lace and soft silk gives it a very luxurious feel.

-Unfortunately it does appear to be a bedroom-only set.
+Unfortunately, it does appear to be a bedroom-only set.
 As with most soft styles, the bra doesn’t provide any major amount of support, though it does give a flattering shape to a smaller bust.
 I also had some issues with the knickers – on their own, they are utterly fabulous, being both comfortable and flattering.
-However, the problems start with the garters straps: the fact that they are silk makes adjusting them quite tricky, whilst the small clips can get quite fiddly and make it rather difficult to actually attach them to stockings.
-My real problem with them though was the fact that they don’t actually hold your stockings up – take a single step, and you’ll find your stockings actually start pulling your knickers down!
+However, the problems start with the garter straps: the fact that they are silk makes adjusting them quite tricky, whilst the small clips can get quite fiddly and make it rather difficult to actually attach them to stockings.
+My real problem with them, though, was the fact that they don’t actually hold your stockings up – take a single step, and you’ll find your stockings actually start pulling your knickers down!
 This is unfortunately unavoidable for any suspender straps that come from the hips and not the waist.
 If you are considering buying them, I’d simply advise ditching the suspender straps and pairing the briefs with some lace hold ups.

 I can’t deny that I’ve been eyeing up the Midori bodysuit (£198) for a while now – I adore Lascivious’ aesthetics, and as part of their ‘Classics’ range, this garment has simply been taunting me every season.
 I was lucky enough to find this bodysuit in a sample sale a couple of weeks ago and so avoided breaking the bank!
 Featuring sheer net that drapes across the body, elastic strap detailing, satin ties around the bust and neck and suspender straps, it’s a hugely flattering piece for all sorts of body shapes.
 The satin ties can be worn according to your preferences, whether you prefer them crisscrossing across the body or wrapped tightly under the bust.